crocs-muni/open-source-development-course/README.md

 ### Week 8 (16.
 4.): Student status update 2

+**Coronavirtus adjustment: The status update will take place using a videoconference.**

 * 10 minutes talks of the current progress
 * Short reminder of what is the project about is good, though much shorter than in status update 1
 * Present the reflection of your plan (Has it gone as you wanted/expected?) and its revision (if necessary)